duncanhobbs/lecture-source-py/source/rst/geom_series.rst

 A geometric series is a key tool for understanding how banks create money (i.e., deposits) in a fractional reserve system

-The geometric series formula (1) is at the heart of the classic model of the money creation process -- one that leads us to the celebrated **money multiplier**
+The geometric series formula :eq:`infinite` is at the heart of the classic model of the money creation process -- one that leads us to the celebrated **money multiplier**